arm-hpc-user-group/Cloud-HPC-Hackathon-2021/Applications/MiniApps/laghos/README.md

 ```

 ## Validation
 Laghos conveniently has specific run configurations and results for verification here: https://github.com/CEED/Laghos#verification-of-results Those verification tables are used to make the 4 test cases that follow, which checks the final iterations (step), time steps (dt) and the energy absolute values (|e|).
+I tried to pick 4 varied test cases from the table, including the longest and shortest runs.

 ## Test Case 1

 [ReFrame Benchmark 1](#)

+Test Case 1 (in t0.py, notice the filenames start from 0), is the verifaction example number 1 here: https://github.com/CEED/Laghos#verification-of-results

 ```
 reframe --stage /scratch/home/${USER} -c t0.py -r --performance-report
 ```

 ### ReFrame Output

+More verbose paper trail of various runs is available be in /data.

 ```
 ==============================================================================